DuckTales (1987 TV series): Music

-The series theme song was written by Mark Mueller, an ASCAP award-winning pop music songwriter who also wrote the theme song to Chip 'n Dale Rescue Rangers; Mueller was paid a little over $1000 to write the tune.

-Episode musical scores and background cues were written by at least four musicians.
-The primary and most known composer was Ron Jones, who wrote and conducted orchestral themes for the program.
-In contrast to how the other composers were creating a "patronizing" and "cute" score for the show, Jones says he composed the music with regard to the audience and its intelligence.
+Episode musical scores and background cues were principally written by Ron Jones, who composed and conducted an extensive library of cues to be reused throughout the series beginning with his score for the episode "Armstrong".
+In contrast to how other composers were creating a "patronizing" and "cute" score for the show, Jones says he composed the music with regard to the audience and their intelligence.
 "I would not play the score like a kid's show at all.
-If they went on an adventure I would play it serious like Raiders of the Lost Ark.
-Jones' score for DuckTales has been praised by fans of the show.
+If (the characters) went on an adventure I would play it serious like Raiders of the Lost Ark."Jones' score for DuckTales, which remains unreleased, has received critical acclaim from fans of the series.

-Three other musicians worked on creating incidental music cues for DuckTales.
-One musician, Stephen Rucker, also was in charge of conducting and composing tracks, much like Jones.
-The two other musicians, Steve Zuckerman, and Thomas Chase Jones, composed only synthetic cues for the show, and generally kept the tone lighter, as opposed to Jones and Rucker.

-In total, there were approximately 85(?) incidental music cues composed for DuckTales.
-A track was played on different occasions on an episode, appropriate with the current ongoing situation.
-As of 2019, there has never been an official release of any of the background music on DuckTales.
+Other musicians who worked on the series included Thomas Chase and Steve Rucker, who were credited (as Thomas Chase Jones and Stephen Rucker, respectively) for scoring the episode "Dinosaur Ducks" under the notation "Additional Music".

+Theme song

+The series theme song was written by Mark Mueller, an ASCAP award-winning pop music songwriter who also wrote the theme song to Chip 'n Dale Rescue Rangers; Mueller was paid a little over $1,000 to write the tune.

 The DuckTales Theme was sung by Jeff Pescetto.
 There are four different versions of the theme song.
 The original version, serving as the show's opening theme, contained one verse, chorus, bridge, and then a chorus.
 A shorter version of the opening theme was used in The Disney Afternoon lineup with the line, "Everyday they're out there making Duck Tales, woo-ooh", taken out.